Participate in Incentivized Testnet Stage 3 Now!

 Back to top

 As many of us know by now, established layer 1 networks like Bitcoin and Ethereum are slow and expensive.
 More recent layer 1 blockchains claim thousands of TPS (Transactions Per Second) with very low gas fees.
-However they sadly fall short in one or more of the following areas — scalability, security, decentralization and operational efficiency – which in reality results in repeated outages and very high transaction fees especially once TPS is throttled during peak demand.
+However they sadly fall short in one or more of the following areas — scalability, security, decentralization and operational efficiency – which in reality results in network congestion and very high transaction fees especially once TPS is throttled during peak demand.

 Blockchain’s Scalability Trilemma